-This summer Glyndebourne is working together with Opera Circus, Battle Festival and Crisis Classroom to create The Giufà Project, and we would love you to be part of it.
-We are looking for all kinds of performers, writers, musicians, dancers, singers and artists.
+Glyndebourne worked together with Opera Circus, Battle Festival and Crisis Classroom to create The Giufà Project, bringing together all kinds of performers, writers, musicians, dancers, singers and artists.

-We will be taking over the town of Battle for ten days between Monday 20 and Friday 31 August and filling it with exciting collaborative artworks and performances.
-During this time we will be in residence at Battle Abbey School with an international team of artists and participants from across Europe creating and sharing art with the local community.
-A performance event will be held in Battle at the end of the residency on Thursday 30 August.
+We took over the town of Battle for ten days in August 2018 and filled it with exciting collaborative artworks and performances.
+During this time we were in residence at Battle Abbey School with an international team of artists and participants from across Europe creating and sharing art with the local community.
+A performance event was held in Battle at the end of the residency.

-Following the summer residency participants are invited to return to Battle in the autumn for a performance as part of the Battle Festival.
-Rehearsals will be held on Saturday 13 and Sunday 14 October with a performance at Battle Abbey on Saturday 20 October.
+Following the summer residency participants were invited to return to Battle in the autumn for a performance as part of the Battle Festival.

-We have put together an exciting team of international artists from a range of different disciplines including:
+An exciting team of international artists from a range of different disciplines led this project including:

 Omar Shahryar – Composer